-Teams are invited to Area League Play-offs in December based on the number of slots available, to be determined by Area 10/E. Tie breaker for Area Playoff spots will be as described above for trophies.
-In divisions where we are able to provide an end of season tournament, the tournament winner will automatically qualify for Area playoffs.
+Teams are invited to Area League Play-offs in December based on the number of slots available, to be determined by Area 10E.
+Tie breaker for Area Playoff spots will be as described above for medals.
+In divisions where we are able to provide an end of season tournament, the tournament winner will qualify for Area playoffs IF a wild card spot has been awarded to the region.
 All other spots will be determined by league season standings.
 Information about Area playoffs can be found on the www.ayso10e.org website.
 In order to receive an invitation ALL coach certifications must be up-to-date and at the age- appropriate level.
 NO exceptions!